bcampagnolaFTR/AZMC/README.txt

 						Clear as mud?
 Good.

+						Alternatively, you can leave the subnet_address field blank, and just populate the full IP address into each device's appropriate column.

 	 	Processor_IP: 	this is a single-value column, as each courtroom will have exactly 1 Crestron processor.

 	 	FileName_LPZ:	this column accepts a single file name, with extension.